Dr Rebecca Walwyn

 Profile

-Associate Professor of Clinical Trials Methodology, Rebecca is the main point of contact in LICTR for teaching, trial and statistical methodology related queries.
-She joined the Complex Interventions Division in the Clinical Trials Research Unit at Leeds in January 2011.
-Her time is split equally between teaching and research.
-She leads the weekly LICTR Methodology Meetings.
-Rebecca was previously a statistician at the Institute of Psychiatry, King’s College London from 2001 to 2010, initially in the Department of Biostatistics and Computing and then from 2003 in the Mental Health and Neuroscience Clinical Trials Unit.
-During this time she worked for the Sainsbury Centre for Mental Health (2001-2002), completed a PhD at University of Manchester (MRC fellowship, 2006-2010) and was seconded to the MRC CTU (2009-2010).
+Associate Professor of Clinical Trials Methodology and NIHR Advanced Fellow (2022-2028), I am the Director of the cross-cutting Methodological Research, Education and Innovation (M-REI) Division in LICTR.
+I joined the Complex Interventions Division in the Clinical Trials Research Unit at Leeds in January 2011, becoming M-REI Division Director in April 2022.
+I was previously a statistician at the Institute of Psychiatry, King’s College London from 2001 to 2010, initially in the Department of Biostatistics and Computing and then from 2003 in the Mental Health and Neuroscience Clinical Trials Unit.
+During this time I worked for the Sainsbury Centre for Mental Health (2001-2002), completed a PhD at University of Manchester (MRC Fellowship, 2006-2010) and was seconded to the MRC CTU (2009-2010).

 Grants:

-2019 – 2020: Reducing self-harm in adolescents: Individual patient data meta-analysis.
+2019 – 2020: RISA-IPD (Reducing self-harm in adolescents: Individual patient data meta-analysis).
 Co-Investigator with PI David Cottrell (NIHR HTA).

 2018 – 2023: Trial design and analysis to incorporate the complexities of surgery.
 Supervisor for PI Neil Corrigan (NIHR Doctoral Fellowship)

-2018 – 2020: Open-cohort designs for cluster-randomised trials in institutional settings: A methodology bolt-on to DCM-EPIC.
-Principal Investigator (MRC).
+2018 – 2020: OPIS-CRT (Open-cohort designs for cluster-randomised trials in institutional settings: A methodology bolt-on to DCM-EPIC).
+Principal Investigator (MRC Methodology Research Programme).

-2017 – 2020: Improving the outputs of national clinical audits to support organisations to improve the quality of care and clinical outcomes.
+2017 – 2020: ENACT (Improving the outputs of national clinical audits to support organisations to improve the quality of care and clinical outcomes).
 Co-Investigator with PI Robbie Foy (NIHR HS&DR).

 2016 – 2019: Novel clinical trial designs for establishing potential efficacy of complex interventions.
 Sponsor for PI Duncan Wilson (MRC Skills Development Fellowship)